 Tanzbodeli is one of my favorite hikes in the Lauterbrunnen region because it provides the best 360 degrees of the entire mountainscape.
 On a clear day, it feels as though you are at the center of the Jungfrau region and you can see all of the glacier-laden peaks.
 On a gloomy, cloudy day, it is equally impressive as you are seemingly inside a cloud, on top of the world.
 We had bits of both on our journey to Tanzbodeli and Obersteinberg from Gimmelwald.
 If you are looking for a great view of the Swiss Alps, hike up to Tanzbodeli on a clear day as the plateau at the summit is known as one of the best places to hike in the Jungfrau region for views of the Swiss Alps.

-Hike Distance: 13.9km Total distance from Gimmelwald to Tanzbodeli to Obersteinberg to Stechelberg.
+• Hike Distance: 13.9km Total distance from Gimmelwald to Tanzbodeli to Obersteinberg to Stechelberg.
 The total distance from Gimmelwald to Tanzbodeli was 6 steep kilometers in 2 hours.

-Hike Duration: 4 hours of moving time but total time was 7 hours including an hour at the summit, an hour at the Obersteinberg Hotel, and other stops.
+• Hike Duration: 4 hours of moving time but total time was 7 hours including an hour at the summit, an hour at the Obersteinberg Hotel, and other stops.

-Hike Difficulty: The trail is not technically difficult although there are parts where you will clamber up rocks.
+• Hike Difficulty: The trail is not technically difficult although there are parts where you will clamber up rocks.
 No drop-offs are ever apparent on either side of the trail.
 Dirt path most of the way.
 Relatively simple hiking although the incline is quite steep and air does get thin.
 Physically challenging but relatively safe.

-Hike Incline: Total elevation throughout the hike 1100-meters.
+• Hike Incline: Total elevation throughout the hike 1100-meters.

 Want more details and photos?
 View the full blog post here: TANZBODELI & OBERSTEINBERG HIKE: THE BEST VIEW OF LAUTERBRUNNEN

-REGION: GRINDELWALD
+SWITZERLAND HIKING REGION: GRINDELWALD

 Grindelwald is everything that makes Switzerland so incredible.
-You have the quintessential chalets with flowes perfectly pruned on the balconies, the snowcapped mountains loom over the top of the town, the sound of cowbells can be heard around many corners and you have some amazing hikes.
+You have the quintessential chalets with flows perfectly pruned on the balconies, the snowcapped mountains loom over the top of the town, the sound of cowbells can be heard around many corners and you have some amazing hikes.
 You have the famous Eiger Wall but also the tallest train station in Europe with Jungfraujoch but many beautiful alpine lakes and other peaks to explore.
-There’s lots of great overnight mountain hut hikes in this region and it’s just one of the best places to hike in Switzerland.
-You can check out my in-depth hiking guide for Grindelwald here: 12 EPIC HIKES NEAR GRINDELWALD

 BAREGG HUT HIKE WITH OVERNIGHT STAY & HIKE TO SCHRECKHORN HUT

 Baregg Hut (Bareghutte) is perched on the edge of a cliff, overlooking the lower Grindelwald Glacier.
-It’s just a 3km walk from Pfingstegg and is a great place for an overnight stay and a basecamp to hiking to the Schreckhorn Hut (Schreckhornhutte).
+It’s just a 3km walk from Pfingstegg and is a great place for an overnight stay and a basecamp to hike to the Schreckhorn Hut (Schreckhornhutte).
 I caught the train from Interlaken to Grindelwald and began from there and returned the next day.
 My hostel let me leave my bags in their lockers for free.

 Aside from the ladders and cables, you do have to climb 1000+ meters, which is a challenge in itself so definitely gear up for an adventure!
 The views of the glacier that are within touching distance throughout the trail make it all worth it!